-The ancient Greek philosophers began our way of analyzing arguments using compound claims.
-From then until the mid-19th century the analysis of compound claims wasn't much different from what you saw in The Pocket Guide to Critical Thinking or Critical Thinking, though many more valid and invalid argument forms had been catalogued, with Latin names attached.
-In the early 1900s a simple method was devised for checking whether an argument form using compound claims is valid, which you'll see below.
-Using it we can easily justify the validity and invalidity of the argument forms you've seen in your textbook.
+The ancient Greek philosophers were the first to analyze arguments using compound claims.
+From then until the mid-19th century the analysis of compound claims was not much different from what you saw in Chapter 9, though many more valid and invalid argument forms were catalogued with Latin names attached.
+In the early 1900s, a simple method was devised for checking whether an argument form using compound claims is valid, which we'll see shortly.

-We can analyze many arguments using compound claims by concentrating on how compound claims can be built up from just four English words or phrases:
+We can analyze many arguments using compound claims by concentrating on how compound claims can be built up from just four English words and phrases:

+'''

 and or not if . . . then . . .

+'''

 These words are used in many different ways in English, too many for us to investigate every possible way they could be used in arguments.
-We will concentrate on just one aspect of them: How compound claims that use them depend on the truth or falsity (truth-value) of the claims from which they are built.
-We won't care how plausible a claim is, or how we might happen to know it, or its subject matter, or any other aspect of it.
-We make the following assumption.
+We'll concentrate on how compound claims that use them depend on the truth or falsity (truth-value) of the claims from which they are built.
+We won't care how plausible a claim is, how we might happen to know it, its subject matter, or any other aspect of it.